MouMouDe/gForceApp/README.md

-# gForce App
+# gForceApp

 ## Overview
-gForce App is the hub application for other applications to interact with gForce.
-It also provides utilities for users setting, firmware upgrading and diagnosing gForce.
+gForceApp a front end application providing users with functionalities such as settings, firmware upgrading and diagnosing gForce.

-The design principle of this application is to make it platform portable by using HTML5 as its upper logic, as well as [gForce SDK][gForceSDK] its foundation, although so far its foundation is still the Android BLE [gForce Data Protocol][gForceDataProtocol]!
+Currently, gForceApp supports Android only, but its design principle is making it platform portable by using HTML5 as its upper logic, as well as [gForce SDK][gForceSDK] its foundation, although so far its foundation is still the Android BLE [gForce Data Protocol][gForceDataProtocol]!

-You are welcome to hack this application as you desire :)
+You are welcome to hack it as you desire :)

 ## Build instructions

-### Prerequisite software
+Build it with Android Studio just as build a usual Android app.

 ## Known issues